 The matching of orders that all belong to the same instrument is called Direct Matching.
-In Synthetic Matching4, orders of different simple and complex instruments are executed against each other.
+In Synthetic Matching, orders of different simple and complex instruments are executed against each other.
 T7 supports synthetic matching for futures spreads and for inter-product spreads.

 Synthetic matching is not described in this chapter.
-Synthetic matching of futures spreads is described in chapter 14.3, and synthetic matching of inter-product spreads is described in chapter describes direct matching.
+Synthetic matching of futures spreads is described in chapter 14.3, and synthetic matching of inter-product spreads is described in chapter 18.5.2.
+This chapter describes direct matching.